rebotnix/Tortoise-TTS-Training/README.md

 Parameters:
 generate_train.py   -> Script for generating Trainingsdata
+--model small       -> Defines the speech to text models.
+Usefull values are tiny, small and medium.
+If the model is not in your local cache, it will downloaded automaticly.
---model small       -> Defines the text to speech model --train_dir         -> Defines the outputdir where the splitted mp3 chunks and final train.txt script is written, example "DatasetTrainDir"
+--train_dir         -> Defines the outputdir where the splitted mp3 chunks and final train.txt script is written, example "DatasetTrainDir"

 After this, the scripts loads the first 30 seconds of the whole audiofile, try to detect the spoken language and starts text to speech analyse.
 When it reach